Blog Total Locker Service

 Key locks

-Key locks are familiar and easy to understand.
+Key locks are familiar and simple.
 They are often used for assigned lockers in workplaces and schools.
-Their main drawback is key administration.
-Keys get lost, spare management takes time and replacement processes need to be clear.
-Even so, they remain a reliable choice where personal allocation is stable.
+Their main drawback is the need for key control and replacement management.

 Hasp locks and padlocks